syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Appearance.md

 ### Chart Area Shadow

 The chart area can also be rendered with a shadow.
-Turn this feature on, by enabling the [ChartAreaShadow](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~ChartAreaShadow.html) property.
+To turn this feature on, enable [ChartAreaShadow](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~ChartAreaShadow.html) property.

-_Properties_
+**Properties**

 <table>
 <tr>